cermegno/myml/README.md

 Simple Jupyter notebook to demonstrate a Data Science workflow

 ## Instructions
-### Clone the files in /root and run the setup.sh from the myml directory
+### Prepare VM with ServiceNow
+- Request a VM
+- Request an AI/ML application
+- Request an scale-out NAS storage

+### Download and setup the Data Science app
+Log in to the VM
 ```
 git clone https://github.com/cermegno/myml
 cd myml